Patrick Jameson

 Air Commodore Patrick Geraint "Jamie" Jameson, CB, DSO, DFC1 (10 November 1912 – 1 October 1996) was a New Zealand-born Royal Air Force (RAF) officer and a flying ace of the Second World War.

 Born in Wellington, Jameson joined the RAF in 1936 and was posted to No. 46 Squadron on completing his flight training.
 During the Second World War, he flew in the Norwegian campaign, during which he shot down a German bomber.
-After the Allies withdrew from Norway, he and the rest of the squadron landed their Hurricanes on the flight deck of the aircraft carrier HMS Glorious.
+After the Allies withdrew from Norway, he and the rest of the squadron landed their Hawker Hurricane fighters on the flight deck of the aircraft carrier HMS Glorious.
 The ship was sunk the next day, and he was one of only two survivors from the squadron's aircrew.
 He was later awarded the Distinguished Flying Cross (DFC) for his services in Norway.
 He commanded No. 266 Squadron during the later stages of the Battle of Britain and then the Blitz, during which he destroyed two bombers.
 He then commanded a series of fighter wings on operations to the continent, including the Dieppe Raid, during which he shot down several more aircraft.
-By the end of the war, he had been awarded a bar to his DFC and the Distinguished Service Order and was credited with destroying at least nine enemy aircraft.
+By the end of the war, he had been awarded a Bar to his DFC and the Distinguished Service Order and was credited with destroying at least nine German aircraft.

 Remaining in the RAF after the war, he served in a series of senior staff posts until his retirement in 1960.
 He settled in New Zealand and died in Lower Hutt, aged 83.

 Early life

 Patrick Jameson, known as Jamie, was born on 10 November 1912 in Wellington, New Zealand, the son of R. D. Jameson, who was originally from Dublin.
 He was educated at Hutt Valley High School before taking up employment as an assurance clerk with Colonial Mutual Life Assurance.
 He learned to fly at the Wellington Aero Club, soloing in a Gipsy Moth in 1933.
-Deciding to join the Royal Air Force (RAF) a few years later, he left New Zealand on 7 January 1936 and travelled aboard the Aorangi to England.
+Deciding to join the Royal Air Force (RAF) a few years later, he left New Zealand on 7 January 1936 and travelled aboard the passenger ship Aorangi to England.
 On arrival in London, he applied to the RAF for a short service commission, which was accepted.
 He passed out as the top student of his class at the De Havilland Civil Flying School in Hatfield and in May, after an induction course at Uxbridge, went on to No. 8 Flying Training School at Montrose.

 By January 1937, Jameson had completed his flight training and was posted to No. 46 Squadron.
 At the time, the squadron operated Gloster Gauntlet fighters from Kenley but later in the year shifted to Digby.
 During this period, he was part of an aerobatics flying team.
 He also became acquainted with fellow New Zealander Edgar Kain of No. 73 Squadron, which also flew from Digby.
 In February 1939, the Gauntlet was replaced with the Hawker Hurricane fighter.